×

 When we asked expats and global nomads about their social experiences in Copenhagen, they replied:

 "Expats, retirees, and digital nomads living in Copenhagen, typically enjoy a vibrant and diverse social life.
 They often participate in various cultural events, festivals, and social gatherings that the city has to offer.
 Many of them join clubs, organizations, or attend language classes to meet new people and make friends with locals and other expats.
 They also frequent popular cafes, bars, and restaurants, where they can socialize and network with like-minded individuals.
 Additionally, they may engage in outdoor activities, such as biking, walking, or exploring the city's parks and green spaces, to stay active and connect with others.
-Overall, Copenhagen offers a welcoming and inclusive environment for expats, retirees, and digital nomads to build a fulfilling social life," remarked one expat living in Copenhagen.
+Overall, Copenhagen offers a welcoming and inclusive environment for expats, retirees, and digital nomads to build a fulfilling social life," commented one expat who moved to Copenhagen.

 "The social scene in Copenhagen, is vibrant, diverse, and welcoming, with a strong emphasis on work-life balance and leisure activities.
 The city is known for its lively nightlife, with a wide range of bars, clubs, and live music venues catering to various tastes and preferences.
 Copenhagen is also home to a thriving arts and culture scene, with numerous galleries, museums, and theaters showcasing both local and international talent.
 Copenhagen's residents are known for their friendly and open-minded nature, making it easy for newcomers to make friends and socialize.
 The city has a strong café culture, with locals often meeting up for coffee or drinks in the many cozy cafes and bars scattered throughout the city.
 Additionally, the city's numerous parks and green spaces provide ample opportunities for outdoor socializing, picnics, and sports activities.
 Copenhagen is also a very bike-friendly city, and cycling is a popular social activity among locals.
 Group bike rides and events are common, allowing people to explore the city and its surroundings while socializing and staying active.
 The city is home to a diverse population, with a mix of Danes and expats from around the world.
 This multicultural atmosphere contributes to a rich and varied social scene, with numerous cultural events, festivals, and celebrations taking place throughout the year.
-In summary, the social scene in Copenhagen is lively and diverse, offering a wide range of activities and opportunities for both locals and visitors to connect and enjoy the city's vibrant atmosphere," wrote one expat living in Copenhagen.
+In summary, the social scene in Copenhagen is lively and diverse, offering a wide range of activities and opportunities for both locals and visitors to connect and enjoy the city's vibrant atmosphere," commented one expat living in Copenhagen, Denmark.

 What advice to expats in Copenhagen have about housing?